flutter/website/src/get-started/fwe/state-management.md

 ### ValueNotifier

-A `ValueNotifer` is a simpler version of `ChangeNotifier` that stores a single value.
+A `ValueNotifer` is a simpler version of `ChangeNotifier` that stores a single listener.
 To use it, create an instance of ValueNotifier with the initial value:

 ```dart